MaximeLeu/RayTracing/README.md

-# Radar coverage
+# Ray Tracing

-This project's main objective is to provide intuitive tools in order to compute radar coverage in cities.
+This project's main objective is to provide intuitive tools in order to compute ray tracing in cities.
 It takes into account multiple orders of reflections and/or refraction for a given signal path.
 When possible, analytical solutions are provided, but numerical solutions are also used in order to reduce the complexity of the software.

 ## Project structure